NakhlehLab/Maximal-Homologous-Groups/README.md

 # Maximal-Homologous-Groups
 MHG stands for Maximal Homologous Group.
 Inputting genome nucleotide seqeunces, MHG is an annotation-free graph-based tool to merge and partition homologous groups, and outputs homologous groups for the target genome set where each group has its evolutionary history as a single tree and involves no rearrangements.
+The below sections introduce three sub-programs allowing users to:
+1. MHG.py: Start from nucleotide sequences to build blastn databases and queries.
+And then partition for MHGs.
+2. genome_to_blast_db.py: Start from nucleotide sequences, only build blastn databases and queries.
+3. MHG_partition.py: Start from Blastn queries, only partition for MHGs.
+You can find an testing example case in the latter section.

 ### **Main Function** Integrated Two-Step
 ```
 usage: MHG.py [-h] [-g GENOME] [-b BLAST] [-db DATABASE] [-q QUERY] [-w WORD_SIZE] [-T THREAD] [-go GAPOPEN] [-ge GAPEXTEND] [-o OUTPUT] [-t THRESHOLD]